Fourth Quarter Strategic Income Outlook

 Yield is the income return on an investment, such as the interest or dividends received from holding a particular security.
 A yield curve is a graph that plots bond yields vs. maturities, at a set point in time, assuming the bonds have equal credit quality.
 In the U.S., the yield curve generally refers to that of Treasuries.

-These indices do not incur expenses and are not available for investment.
-The indices include reinvestment of dividends and/or interest.
+These indices do not incur expenses (unless otherwise noted) and are not available for investment.
+These indices include reinvestment of dividends and/or interest.

 Coupon is the interest rate paid by a bond.
 The coupon is typically paid semiannually.